GabeScott/standard-works-vault/General Conference/1971 October - A Time of Testing.md

 Simon, a fisherman, who was to be known later as Simon Peter, or Peter, was introduced to Jesus by his brother Andrew, who already had a testimony that Jesus was the Messiah.

-When Jesus first beheld Simon he said: “‘Thou art Simon the son of Jona: thou shalt be called Cephas [or Peter], which is by interpretation, A stone,’ (or the Rock). ...
-So from that time, Simon was known as Simon Peter or ‘Simon the Rock.’”
-(David O. McKay, Ancient Apostles, Sunday School Course of Study, 1952, p.
+When Jesus first beheld Simon he said: “‘Thou art Simon the son of Jona: thou shalt be called Cephas \[or Peter\], which is by interpretation, A stone,’ (or the Rock). … So from that time, Simon was known as Simon Peter or ‘Simon the Rock.’”
+(David O. McKay, *Ancient Apostles,* Sunday School Course of Study, 1952, p.
 6.)

 The rocklike characteristics that Jesus saw in Peter were not formed all at once.
 Near the time when Judas was betraying the Savior, Peter three times denied knowing Jesus.
 But in the deep grief that followed the crucifixion of the Savior and out of the deep silence of his suffering, there finally came that strength which Christ had urged upon him ever since he called him Peter.
 Simon was severely tested and tried before he finally qualified as Peter the Rock.